Audio

 stop music fadeout 1.0

-Queue Statement link
+Queue Statement

 The queue statement is used to queue up audio files.
 They will be played when the channel finishes playing the currently playing file.

-The queue statement begins with keyword queue, followed by the the name of a channel to play sound on.
+The queue statement begins with keyword queue, followed by the name of a channel to play sound on.
 It optionally takes the fadein, loop and noloop clauses.

 queue sound "woof.mp3"